-Bloody diarrhea is often caused by HGE.
-The exact cause of this disease is unknown, though there are a number of theories.
-These include an adverse reaction to a change in food, a bacterial infection or a virus, or a reaction to intestinal parasites.
+Bloody diarrhea is often a symptom of HGE.
+The exact cause of HGE is unknown, although there are a number of theories, including an adverse reaction to a change in food, a bacterial infection or virus, or a reaction to intestinal parasites.
 Additionally, it's thought that stress or a hyper disposition (overactive, high energy, excitable, etc.) can play a role in the development of HGE.
-Dogs that have an episode of HGE may be prone to another occurrence.
-Many dogs never experience HGE.
+Dogs that have an episode of HGE may be prone to another occurrence, but most dogs never experience HGE.

-The most notable sign seen with HGE is a very sudden onset of bloody diarrhea in a previously healthy dog.
-It is often a bright red and many people compare it to raspberry jam.
-You may also notice a foul odor that is anything but normal.
+The most notable sign you may see if your dog has HGE is the sudden onset of bloody diarrhea in a previously healthy dog.
+The blood is often a bright red, and many people compare it to raspberry jam.
+You may also notice a foul odor with the diarrhea that's anything but normal.

-If your dog is diagnosed with HGE, it is likely that hospitalization for several days will be necessary.
-Aggressive supportive care is required during treatment and it is not something that can be done at home.
+If your dog is diagnosed with HGE, it's likely that hospitalization for several days will be necessary.
+Aggressive supportive care is required during treatment, and it's not something that can be done at home.
 During this time in the hospital, it's typical for dogs to receive no food or water by mouth for one to four days.
-Instead, they will receive intravenous (IV) fluid therapy with potassium added to the fluids.
+Instead, they receive intravenous (IV) fluid therapy with potassium added to the fluids.
 Antibiotics are also recommended, delivered either through IV or subcutaneous injection.

 How to Prevent HGE

-Because of the cause of HGE is unknown, it's difficult to entirely prevent it.
-Preventative measures like feeding your dog high-quality food, a low-stress environment, limiting table scraps and human food, and using parasite prevention medications as prescribed by your veterinarian are all measures you can take to help safeguard your dog.
+Because the cause of HGE is unknown, it's difficult to prevent it.
+Preventive measures like feeding your dog high-quality food, maintaining a low-stress environment, limiting table scraps and human food, and regularly using parasite-prevention medications, as prescribed by your veterinarian, are all steps that you can take to help safeguard your dog.

-Once your dog has had an HGE episode, some dogs can continue to have repeated episodes of HGE.
-After your dog's recovery, ask your vet for any recommendations of ways you might be able to reduce the risk of reoccurrence.
-For example, feeding your dog the same high-quality food rather than switching it periodically may help if the vet thinks the episode may have been food related.
+Once a dog has had an HGE episode, it may continue to have repeated episodes over time.
+After your dog's recovery, ask your vet to recommend ways you might be able to reduce the risk of recurrence.
+For example, keeping your dog on same high-quality diet rather than switching it periodically may help if the vet thinks the episode may have been food related.

-HGE is diagnosed primarily by ruling out other causes of a bloody stool.
-The sudden appearance of bloody diarrhea and a high packed cell volume (PCV) in a previously healthy dog rule in favor of an HGE diagnosis.
+HGE is diagnosed primarily by ruling out other causes of bloody stool.
+The sudden appearance of bloody diarrhea and high packed cell volume (PCV) in a previously healthy dog stack the odds in favor of an HGE diagnosis.
 A high packed cell volume refers to the concentration of red cells in the blood.
 When the PCV is high, it's an indication of dehydration.

 Other causes of gastrointestinal bleeding that must be considered as possibilities include gastrointestinal ulcers or cancer, colitis, parvovirus, and coronavirus.
-Your vet will also want to rule out bacteria such as Campylobacter sp, Salmonella sp, and Clostridium sp, and Escherichia coli.
+Your vet will also want to rule out bacteria such as Campylobacter spp., Salmonella spp., and Clostridium spp., and Escherichia coli.

-HGE can affect any breed of dog at any age and it is not more prevalent in males or females.
+HGE can affect any breed of dog at any age, and it's not more prevalent in males or females.
 The initial case may occur around 2 to 5 years of age.
-There does tend to be a higher percentage of cases in toy and miniature breeds.
-In particular, Yorkshire terriers, Maltese, and miniature pinschers, schnauzers, and poodles are prone to develop HGE.
+A higher percentage of cases may occur in toy and miniature breeds, in particular, Maltese and Yorkshire terriers and miniature pinschers, schnauzers, and poodles.